 - Difficulty moving and maneuvering your tongue or lips

-- Other symptoms affect your entire body and include unexplained weight loss or fatigue
+- Other symptoms can affect your entire body and includes unexplained weight loss and fatigue